 The problem isn’t just with the onboard infrastructure.
 Various manufacturers and contractors contribute to the construction of planes, meaning lax security at one of their facilities could give away critical information about the systems and compromise the entire aircraft.

 The issues with Boeing 777 systems illustrate the importance of restricting data access to authorized parties.
-Software such as PowerTech Network Security ensure that exit points and traffic to Power Systems servers are properly monitored, preventing the types of intrusions that security experts have warned about in airliners.
+Software such as PowerTech Exit Point Manager for IBM i ensure that exit points and traffic to Power Systems servers are properly monitored, preventing the types of intrusions that security experts have warned about in airliners.

 Many organizations still have large gaps in their security coverage.
 For example, only a sliver of IBM i systems monitor all network access points.
 PowerTech helps fill those gaps by providing a wide range of security solutions that control and monitor system access and activity.
 Its products close back doors and limit user access to sensitive commands without reducing productivity.